cntgfy90/hse_mlc_final/README.md

 ### Production-ready setup
 **Attention**: Performance (request / response cycle) is much larger when using Redis from Docker.
 We have tried to figure this out but the problem seems to be related to network communication inside Docker.
-In real cluster, real redis would be used so it would be as fast as local server from above.
+In real cluster, real redis would be used so it would be much faster.
 If you want to test the speed of request / response, feel free to use local installation steps from above otherwise be patient and please know that the performance problems are related to Redis and Docker interaction.

 1. Run `docker-compose up --build`